zizdlp/zbook-docs/Development/LanguageSupport.md

 ### 2. Update Language Configuration

 In the `zbook_frontend/src/navigation.ts` file, add the new language to the `locales` configuration.
-For example, if you are adding support for French, do the following:
+For example, to add French support:

 ```typescript
 import frMessages from "../messages/fr.json";